In short: We’re here for you.

 Does COVID-19 make having a doula nearly impossible?

 No doubt, the pandemic has changed a lot—but it doesn’t have to mean skipping the support you deserve.
 Birth doulas are considered essential workers, meaning they are welcome to attend and actively support births at Chicagoland hospitals.
-As healthcare workers, our team has already begun the vaccination process.
+As healthcare workers, most of our team was vaccinated in early 2021.
 We’re happy to chat through specific questions, concerns or needs you might have about all things COVID.
 Or, if you’re interested in going the virtual route, we offer virtual doula support as well.

 I’m pregnant, and I also have an older kiddo at home.
 Can a doula help with that?